 40. The following three options are available to the importer when goods arrive in Canada that are not marked according to the requirements of the marking program:

 - (a) mark the goods in Canada, provided the conditions outlined in the section entitled "Authorization to Mark Goods in Canada" are met;

 - (c) abandon the goods to the Crown.

-41. NAFTA importers, exporters, and producers may request an advance ruling on country of origin marking for goods to be imported from a NAFTA country.
+41. CUSMA importers, exporters, and producers may request an advance ruling on country of origin marking for goods to be imported from a CUSMA country.
 Authority for this provision of the marking program is contained in section 43.1 of the Customs Act.

-42. Importers, along with non-NAFTA exporters and producers, may request a national customs ruling (NCR) on the country of origin marking for goods to be imported from a non-NAFTA country.
-Marking NCRs are provided by the CBSA as an administrative service to the convenience of importers, exporters and producers of non-NAFTA goods.
+42. Importers, along with non-CUSMA exporters and producers, may request a national customs ruling (NCR) on the country of origin marking for goods to be imported from a non-CUSMA country.
+Marking NCRs are provided by the CBSA as an administrative service to the convenience of importers, exporters and producers of non-CUSMA goods.

 43. Advance rulings and NCR requests must be submitted in writing prior to the importation of the goods.
 If the requesting party is a person with an office in Canada, the request should be sent to the CBSA office responsible for their area.
 If the requesting party does not have an office in Canada, the request should be sent to the CBSA regional Trade Operations Division office situated in the area where the majority of importations will likely occur.
 The CBSA will then issue rulings on one or more of the following marking components: